anushrii/Digit-Classifier/README.md

 Update the given parameters as needed.
 Adding new parameters is not supported in the current implementation.

-For the chosen number of runs `num_runs`, a random conmbination of provided parameters will be picked.
+For the chosen number of runs `num_runs`, a random combination of provided parameters will be picked.

 Sample: